-- In one of two audits reviewed, the firm, when testing journal entries for evidence of possible material misstatement due to fraud, did not perform sufficient procedures to determine whether the journal entry population from which it made its selections was complete.
-In this instance, the firm was non-compliant with AS 1105, Audit Evidence. - In one of two audits reviewed, the engagement team performed procedures to determine whether or not matters were critical audit matters but, in performing those procedures, did not include certain matters that were communicated to the audit committee and that related to accounts or disclosures that were material to the financial statements.
-In this instance, the firm was non-compliant with AS 3101, The Auditor's Report on an Audit of Financial Statements When the Auditor Expresses an Unqualified Opinion.
-This instance of non-compliance does not necessarily mean that other critical audit matters should have been communicated in the auditor's report.
+• In the two audits reviewed, the firm, when testing journal entries for evidence of possible material misstatement due to fraud, did not perform procedures to determine whether the journal entry population from which it made its selections was complete.
+In these instances, the firm was non-compliant with AS 1105, Audit Evidence.

+- In one of two audits reviewed, the firm provided certain services to the issuer but did not document that the audit committee had approved the engagement before the issuer engaged the firm to provide the services.
+In this instance, the firm was non-compliant with AS 1215, Audit Documentation. - In the two audits reviewed, the firm did not communicate to the audit committee all of the significant risks identified through its risk assessment procedures.
+In addition, in one of these audits, the firm communicated that a certain risk was significant when the firm had not identified it as such.
+In these instances, the firm was non-compliant with AS 1301, Communications with Audit Committees. - In one of two audits reviewed, the firm did not provide to the audit committee the required communications in writing of a material weakness identified during the audit.
+In this instance, the firm was non-compliant with AS 1305, Communications About Control Deficiencies in an Audit of Financial Statements. - In one of two audits reviewed, the year the firm began serving consecutively as the company's auditor that was included in the firm's audit report was incorrect.
+In this instance, the firm was non-compliant with AS 3101, The Auditor's Report on an Audit of Financial Statements When the Auditor Expresses an Unqualified Opinion. - In the two audits reviewed, the engagement team performed procedures to determine whether or not matters were critical audit matters but, in performing those procedures, did not include certain matters that were communicated, or required to be communicated, to the audit committee and that related to accounts or disclosures that were material to the financial statements.
+In these instances, the firm was non-compliant with AS 3101, The Auditor's Report on an Audit of Financial Statements When the Auditor Expresses an Unqualified Opinion.
+These instances of non-compliance do not necessarily mean that other critical audit matters should have been communicated in the auditor's report.